iechor/docs/content/compose/environment-variables/envvars.md

 COMPOSE_ENV_FILES=.env.envfile1, .env.envfile2
 ```

-If `COMPOSE_ENV_FILES` is not set, and you don't provide `--env-file` in the CLI, Docker Compose uses the default behavior, which is to look for an `.env` file in the project directory.
+If `COMPOSE_ENV_FILES` is not set, and you don't provide `--env-file` in the CLI, iEchor Compose uses the default behavior, which is to look for an `.env` file in the project directory.

 ### COMPOSE\_MENU

-When enabled, Compose displays a navigation menu where you can choose to open the Compose stack in Docker Desktop, switch on [`watch` mode](../file-watch.md), or use [Docker Debug](../../reference/cli/docker/debug.md).
+When enabled, Compose displays a navigation menu where you can choose to open the Compose stack in iEchor Desktop, switch on [`watch` mode](../file-watch.md), or use [iEchor Debug](../../reference/cli/iechor/debug.md).

 * Supported values:
   * `true` or `1`, to enable,